RoutingCosmos/RoutingCosmos.github.io/README.md

 # RoutingCosmos

-Welcome to my blog and technical journal.
+Welcome to RoutingCosmos — my personal blog and technical journal dedicated to the journey of becoming a Space Network Engineer.

-Here, I will be sharing:

-- My journey to becoming a Space Network Engineer
+This repository documents my growth, experiments, and research as I work toward contributing to the development of the internet in space — an evolving frontier that promises to connect humanity beyond Earth.

+### What you'll find here:

+- **My journey:** Reflections and milestones as I build expertise in networking technologies
-- Notes and insights on networking fundamentals
+- **Technical notes:** Clear, practical insights into networking fundamentals and advanced concepts
-- Hands-on labs, configurations, and projects
+- **Hands-on labs:** Real-world configurations, scripts, and exercises to sharpen skills
-- Research and updates on building the internet for space
+- **Research:** Explorations into space networking, delay-tolerant protocols, satellite constellations, and future internet architectures

+This is a long-term mission fueled by passion, curiosity, and a vision to help create the space internet that will serve generations to come.

+🌐 Visit the live site: [https://routingcosmos.github.io](https://routingcosmos.github.io)

+---

+Feel free to explore, learn, and follow along on this exciting journey!